Lisbon Airport to Cascais in 2026 - Best Transport Options

 Train Option: LIS to Cascais – Route, Frequency & Fare

-Directly board the CP Cascais line at Cais do Sodré for Cascais; the ride lasts about 40–50 minutes.
+Get on the CP Cascais line at Cais do Sodré to go to Cascais.
+The ride is about 40–50 minutes.

-Trains run roughly every 15–20 minutes during peak hours and about every 30 minutes later in the day.
-From Lisbon Airport (LIS) reach central Lisbon by metro and switch to the Cascais line toward Cascais; total door-to-door time is typically under an hour.
+Trains usually come every 15–20 minutes during busy times and every 30 minutes later in the day.
+From the Lisbon Airport (LIS), take the metro to get to the Cascais line.
+The whole trip usually takes less than an hour.

 Taxi or Ride-Hail: Door-to-Door Costs, Time & Booking Tips